 Office of Communications | 213-765-1388 | email@example.com

-Today the State Bar released results of the October 2020 California Bar Exam and announced that 5,292 people (60.7 percent of applicants) passed the General Bar Exam.
-If those who passed satisfy all other requirements for admission, they will be eligible to be licensed by the State Bar to practice law in California.
-The October 2020 General Bar Exam pass rate is the highest in more than a decade, since July 2008.
+Today the State Bar released results of the February 2021 California Bar Exam and announced that 1,151 people (37.2 percent of applicants) passed the General Bar Exam.
+This pass rate represents an increase of 10.4 percentage points, or nearly 39 percent, from the February 2020 General Bar Exam pass rate of 26.8 percent.
+If those who passed the exam satisfy all other requirements for admission, they will be eligible to be licensed by the State Bar to practice law in California.